midtown-ai/glossary/glossary/f.md

  See also [F], ...

+# False Negative

+ When a [binary classifier] says it is negative, when instead it was positive.
+Also called type II error!

+ See also [F], [Confusion Matrix], [F1 Score]

+# False Positive

+ When a [binary classifier] says it is positive, when instead it was negative.
+Also called type I error !

+ See also [F], [Confusion Matrix], [F1 Score]

 # Fashion MNIST Dataset

  See also [F], [MNIST Dataset]

 # Fast Random Projection
 # FastRP

  FastRP, a scalable and performant algorithm for learning distributed node representations in a graph.
 FastRP is over 4,000 times faster than state-of-the-art methods such as [DeepWalk] and [node2vec], while achieving comparable or even better performance as evaluated on several real-world networks on various downstream tasks.
 We observe that most network embedding methods consist of two components: construct a node similarity matrix and then apply dimension reduction techniques to this matrix.